ospfranco/ospfranco.github.io/_posts/2019-08-27-codesharing-in-a-monorepository-with-lerna-and-typescript.md

 `import { Foo } from ‘../shared/Foo’;`

 To compile your project you now have to pass the — build flag (or -b) and that should be it, typescript should hoist and transpile the referenced code for you.

-Bare in mind this feature is very new, and tooling might not be able to fully support it, if you want to try it by yourself here is a minimal repo ready for you to try.

-This article was written with the support of Raza Gill.